 The Early Warning Signs That Something Was Very Wrong

-Another interesting fact I discovered in my research is that shortly after the birth control pill was introduced, the high falooten ladies supposed to be taking it began to raise concerns about side effects and safety.
+Another interesting fact I discovered in my research is that shortly after the birth control pill was introduced, the ladies supposed to be taking it began to raise concerns about side effects and safety.

 As early as 1961, reports were circulating claiming that the birth control pill increased a woman’s risk of suffering a stroke or a heart attack by causing blood clotting.